 Although Ivorians are unlikely to appeal to the use of regional extremism-motivated violence, support for the foreign terrorist group Hezbollah is documented to be high.
 Lebanese cultural associations in Ivory Coast largely deny any association with Hezbollah.
 However, the largest such group (the Al-Ghadir association) is suspected of serving as Hezbollah’s representative in the country.
-In August 2009, then-leader of Al-Ghadir Imam Abdul Menhem Kobeissi was deported from Côte d’Ivoire after he was sanctioned by the U.S. government for raising money for Hezbollah.
+In August 2009, the then-leader of Al-Ghadir Imam Abdul Menhem Kobeissi was deported from Ivory Coast after he was sanctioned by the U.S. government for raising money for Hezbollah.

 The Ivorian authorities consider that militants from the country’s 2002 and 2010 civil wars need to be monitored to ensure they do not join the cause of violent Islamist groups.

 JNIM represents an umbrella organisation, formed in 2017 after the merging of multiple terrorist groups operating across the Sahel, mainly in Mali.
 Since then JNIM’s insurgency has expanded, reaching Burkina Faso and Niger, while competing with ISIS in the Islamic Maghreb Sahelian branch (ISGS).
-Breaking down the structure of the organisation, there are two groups that so far posed a threat to the security of Ivory Coast: Al Mourabitoun and Ansar al-Dine.
+Breaking down the structure of the organisation, there are two groups that so far posed a terrorist threat to the security of Ivory Coast: Al Mourabitoun and Ansar al-Dine.

-Al-Mourabitoun is a violent terrorist group that broke off from al Qaeda in the Islamic Maghreb (AQIM) in 2011 but formally rejoined the group in December 2015.
+Al-Mourabitoun is a violent terrorist group that broke off from Al Qaeda in the Islamic Maghreb (AQIM) in 2011 but formally rejoined the group in December 2015.
 In 2017, it further joined JNIM.
 Led by the well-known Algerian terrorist Mokhtar Belmokhtar, al-Mourabitoun seeks to establish an Islamic state in West Africa.
 It has claimed responsibility for numerous terror attacks in the Sahel region, including the November 2015 gun and hostage attack in Bamako (Mali).